 A term used to identify children and youth who persistently exhibit behaviors that indicate severe emotional and/or behavioral disorders.
 One who is classified as having a serious emotional disturbance is eligible for special health and special education services under the Individuals With Disabilities Education Act.
 (Adapted from the U.S. Department of Education)

-The casework document developed between the caseworker and the family that outlines the tasks necessary to achieve case goals and outcomes.
+Casework document developed between the caseworker and the family that outlines the tasks necessary to achieve case goals and outcomes.
 A service agreement may also be known as a case plan.
-(Children's Bureau)
+(See case plan.)

 shaken baby syndrome